ANSSI-FR/rust-guide/src/en/unsafe/generalities.md

 This implementation is harmful for two reasons:

-* If the `Locatable` implementation does not give the index of an object of type `T`, the `read_unaligned` may produce an *UB*.
+* If the `Locatable` implementation does not give the index of an object of type `T`, the `read_unaligned` may produce UB.
-* If the `Locatable` implementation gives an out-of-bounds index or an index for which part of the object is out of bound, the subsequent buffer overflow is an *UB*.
+* If the `Locatable` implementation gives an out-of-bounds index or an index for which part of the object is out of bounds, the subsequent buffer overflow is UB.

 </div>

-For instance, the following `Locatable` implementation is wrong **but** it is the responsibility of the API maker to take it into account.
+For instance, the following `Locatable` implementation is incorrect, **but** it is the responsibility of the API author to take it into account.

 ```rust
 {{#include ../../../examples/unsafe2/src/overflow.rs:7:11}}
 ```

-The following program produces a *UB*.
+The following program produces UB.

 ```rust,ignore
 {{#include ../../../examples/unsafe2/src/overflow.rs:21:25}}
 ```

-The UB detecting tool `miri` reports the following :
+The UB-detecting tool `miri` reports the following:

 ```default
 $ cargo +nightly miri r --bin overflow